Frequently Asked Questions

 A: I got them on etsy.com, from a shop called Rycrafty.
 If you’d like your own set, you can visit the Rycrafty Etsy page.

-Here are some of the other products you will frequently see in the videos:
+Some of the other products you will frequently see me using in the videos:

 Pink Folding Notions Case

 Q: Where can I get more information about the knits you and/or your mannequin are wearing in the video?